gordonguthrie/TheManual/the_manual/chapter3/loggin_loggin_loggin.md

 They are the commands `use_debug` and `with_debug` in the language reference.
 They only affect logging of synth triggers to the front end.

-If we run the following code in the Sonic PI gui:
+If we run the following code in the Sonic Pi GUI:

 ```ruby
 use_synth :bass_foundation